 But the Golf didn’t get to where it is today by being a poor drive.
 The Golf delivers class-leading levels of comfort and refinement, while even at motorway speeds, you’ll notice hardly any wind or road noise.
 It contends with bumps as if they weren’t there, but isn’t so soft and sloppy that it compromises handling and agility in any way.

 The Golf is always composed and it continues to inspire confidence in its driver, but if it’s fun you’re looking for, the BMW is definitely the one to go for.

 Value for money

-There’s no hiding the fact that you can get into a VW Golf for considerably less money than you can with a BMW 1 Series, but there’s a lot more to it than that.
+There’s no hiding the fact that you can get into a VW Golf for considerably less money than the BMW 1 Series range, but there’s a lot more to it than that.
 The BMW now comes pretty well-equipped as standard these days, so it can be difficult to compare like for like with the Golf.

 There’s tremendous economy to be had throughout both ranges if you go looking for it, with as much as 83.1mpg from the BMW 116d EfficientDynamics model, and 88.3mpg from the Golf BlueMotion 1.6 TDI.

 Both have extremely strong resale values, but you’ll find the BMW badge means paying more for maintenance and general running costs.